tgilbert14/VGS-Batch-Importer-App/README.md

 Clean up folder and merge repeated sites
-Download Folder Structure from server and place sites in correct folder Run 'vgs_name_update.R' script in the Functions folder to create correct names (syncable folders only) Sync Data as in pieces until all data is uploaded
+Download Folder Structure from server and place sites in correct folder Run 'vgs_name_update.R' script in the Functions folder to create correct names (syncable folders only) Sync Data as in pieces until all data is uploaded.